EthanOConnor/streamvis/README.md

 - `--min-retry-seconds` (default 60): retry delay if the prediction was early.
 - `--max-retry-seconds` (default 300): ceiling when backing off on errors.
 - `--backfill-hours` (default 6): on startup, backfill this many hours of recent history from USGS IV to seed the cadence learner and charts (0 disables).
+- `--community-base URL`: optional base URL for shared “community” priors.
+If set, `streamvis` fetches `{URL}/summary.json` at most once per day to seed cold starts with observed cadence/latency for each station.
+- `--community-publish`: when used with `--community-base`, publish per‑update latency samples to `{URL}/sample` (native CLI only).
 - `--user-lat` / `--user-lon`: optional manual location for the Nearby gauges section in native TUI mode.
 - Nearby mode (`n` in TUI): when enabled and a location is available, `streamvis` queries the USGS Site Service for active IV stream gauges near you, adds the three closest to the session/state if they aren’t already tracked, and shows them in a small “Closest stations” panel.
 - `--ui-tick-sec` (default 0.15): UI refresh tick in TUI mode; raise this on slow devices/browsers to reduce CPU.